Scott Wilson (ice hockey): KHL

 Before returning for a second season with the Checkers, Wilson opted to terminate his contract in order to sign a one-year contract with Russian club, HC Vityaz of the KHL, on August 16, 2022.

 Following two offensively productive seasons with Vityaz, Wilson left the club and continued in the KHL by signing a one-year contract with reigning champions, Metallurg Magnitogorsk on May 21, 2024.
 In the 2024–25 season, Wilson made 30 appearances with Metallurg before he was traded to fellow KHL outfit, Salavat Yulaev Ufa in exchange for monetary compensation on December 27, 2024.
 Wilson made an immediate impact with Salavat, increasing his offensive output in a top-six scoring role and registering 23 points in 30 appearances to end the regular season.
 He continued his offensive contributions in the playoffs, helping Salavat reach the Semi-finals in posting 16 points through 19 post-season games.

 As a free agent, Wilson continued his tenure in the KHL, securing a two-year contract with Divisional rivals, HC Sibir Novosibirsk, on June 24, 2025.
+Wilson scored 18 (10+8) points in 43 games in the regular season.
+On January 25, 2026 Sibir traded Wilson to SKA Saint Petersburg in exchange for Andrei Loktionov.